zfergus/unity-examples/README.md

 ### GravityBox

-An example of using the accelerometer of a phone or mobile device to move and control objects.
-In this example, the game world contains several spheres with the accelerometer controlling the direction of gravity.
-In effect, creating a simulated 3D environment that is affected by the real world.
+An example using the accelerometer of a phone or mobile device to move and control objects.
+In this example, the game world contains several spheres and the accelerometer controlling the direction of gravity.
+This effectivly creates a simulated 3D environment that is affected by the real world.

 ### Packages